coremaze/Plasma-Writeup/README.md

 For my purposes, I don't need to know how the id itself is generated (though, strings in this bytecode reveal that it uses WQL to get serial numbers and such from hardware components), but I do need to know how to go from the parameter being sent to the server to this plaintext form so I can encrypt the PLX with it.

-I found where the hexdump version of the id was used:
+I found where the parameter version of the id was used:

 ![ID 1](Images/ID1.png?raw=true)

-However, that function was called by reference, and returned to one of the emulator's functions:
+However, that function was called by reference, and returned to one of the emulator's SYSCALL implementations:

 ![ID 2](Images/ID2.png?raw=true)

-So, it's time to go back into the emulator's disassembly.
+That means it's time to go back into the emulator's disassembly.

 ![Disassembly 5](Images/Disassembly5.png?raw=true)

-It assembles a different key than before: `[  4,  21, 132,  64,  32, 132, 243, 132,  17, 177,  43, 132, 101,  42,  44, 150]`
+It constructs a different key than before: `[  4,  21, 132,  64,  32, 132, 243, 132,  17, 177,  43, 132, 101,  42,  44, 150]`

-Then, it appends your machine id to another array.
+Afterwards, it appends your machine id to another array.
 It was confusing in its implementation for me, but at runtime, I could see that this `UNKNOWN?` chunk actually fills var1 with your serial.
-This concatenates your serial with your machine id.
+As a result, this concatenates your serial with your machine id.
 Once this concatenated string is created, it encrypts it using the new key, dumps it as hex, and sends it to x86 code to be used as a parameter for the server.

 ### Accomplishment

 Now we know everything we need to know in order to reverse this process so that the server can generate encrypted data.

+Excerpt from server.py:

 ![Python 1](Images/Python1.png?raw=true)

+Excerpt from encryption.py:

 ![Python 2](Images/Python2.png?raw=true)